Do you stumble understanding what is going in your life? Do you tend to loose heart when all seems black and shapeless, even ugly?

 Well, I could not.
 I did not have even a glimpse or the smallest idea of a waterfall when she asked me an hour ago.

-This little incident made me think of God’s work in our lives.
-We may not see at the beginning what he is doing.
+This little incident made me think of vision and God’s work in our lives.
+We may not see at the beginning the full picture of what He is doing.
 We might even misunderstand, misinterpret or dislike it.
 As I write this, I even think for what is happening now in the world, all we can see is dark and scary.

 All His works are beautiful and perfect.
 Blessed are those who have eyes to see it.